lyang420/air-pollution-data/README.md

 efficient ways of going about this, e.g., creating a new column in the DataFrame so we only need to make the calculation once, right after creating it.
 We'll see.

+Need to make some of the plots prettier too (e.g., add titles, legends, modify axes scales and sizes of bars)